Truth: A long road trip with my kids (especially my toddler) gives me major anxiety.

 - Mickey Mouse Clubhouse First Look And Find

-Wrapped Dollar Store Items
+22. Wrapped Dollar Store Items

 You can visit the dollar store to buy a few small toys, or you could even wrap up some of your toddler’s existing toys.

 You could give a toy after a certain time period or when you cross over into a new state to celebrate.

-Snacks, Snacks And MORE Snacks
+23. Snacks, Snacks and More Snacks

 I remember thinking (before kids) that I was NEVER going to let them eat in the car.

 While I’m a HUGE crazy person about what my kids eat, I have been known to give my kids some special treats on long car rides.

-Pack your snacks wisely.
-I like to choose foods that take a long time to eat such as pretzels, goldfish, cereal necklaces, etc.
+The best snack ideas are foods that take a long time to eat such as pretzels, goldfish, cereal necklaces, etc.

 You could also try incorporating food with something else, like a game.
-Winner gets a pretzel!

 A Boogie Board is an LCD board that your toddler can write on with a stylus and erase with a push of a button.